 Nevertheless, grooming is absolutely vital to maintain a healthy Bandholz beard.
 The beard should be treated like head hair with regular brushing, shampooing and obligatory conditioning.

 Omitting conditioner will cause the beard to dry out as shampoo strips it of its natural oils.
 Conditioner provides nourishment and should even be followed by the use of specialised beard oils.
 After all, even if the Bandholz is an expression of a man’s inner beast, it’s a dignified statement.

 Like the Balbo, the Garibaldi is named after a renowned and flamboyant Italian.
 Giuseppe Garibaldi was a 19th Century military general and politician.
 He commanded and fought in a number of military campaigns that would eventually lead to the Italian unification.
 He garnered a reputation at home and abroad after leading guerilla rebellions in South America.

 His fame earned a number of homages.
 English football team Nottingham Forest based their uniform designs on his Redshirt volunteers.
 Furthermore, the Rugby Six Nations have played for the Giuseppe Garibaldi Trophy since 2007 and one of the UK’s oldest biscuits are named after him.

-However, the most fitting tribute is his legendary beard style carrying his name to this day.
+However, the most fitting tribute is the legendary thick full beard style that carries his name to this day.
 The Full Garibaldi beard features a combination between short length and high volume.
 Like the Bandholz, the moustache is grown naturally and brushed to the sides like an English moustache.

 Nevertheless, this style requires just as much time to grow as a Natural Full beard.
 Although shorter in appearance, the volume consists of length at the front compacted into a rounded finish.
 This is no more than 5 inches (12 cm) long.